scallywag41/Verium-Fedora-Docker/README.md

 This is a simple Dockerfile to build the verium miner on fedora and expanded to centos.
 I have modified this code from Pedro Lobo <https://github.com/pslobo>.This is my first docker file so I expect it will change and become more robust with time.

-Included is my initial Ansible Playbook for both distros.
+Included is my initial Ansible Playbook for both distros and a combined one that should work on both.
 I am still learning ansible, so this will change as well.

 ## Fedora:

 *Fedora-Dockerfile* - The Dockerfile to build on the latest Fedora.

-*verium-feds.yaml*  - The Ansible tile to automate.
+*verium-feds.yaml*  - The Ansible Playbook.

 ## Centos:

 *Centos-Dockerfile* - The Dockerfile to build on the latest Centos.

+*verium-cents.yaml* - The Ansible Playbook.

+## Combined:

-*verium-cents.yaml* - The Ansible file to automate.
+*verium-centfed.yaml* - The combined Ansible Playbook which should be able to handle both distros (Centos/Fedora).

 ## Thanks